OWASP/owasp-summit-2017/Participants/remote/Akanksha-Bana.md

 chapter-leader  :
 when-day        :
 status          : empty
-working-sessions: Data Behind OWASP Top 10 2017, Women in Cyber, Mobile Security Testing Guide (MSTG), Mobile Security
+working-sessions: Data behind OWASP Top 10 2017, Women in Cyber, Mobile Security Testing Guide (MSTG), Mobile Security
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---